MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-Startup-Learnings.md

 1. Do not write any back end services or decide what language framework they are in until someone will pay you for the piece of crap you have built.
 To them it is not crap, it is amazing.
 Everything should be client side.
 1. Do you even need a backend?
 What does it add (apart from a bucket load of complexity).
 I've developed for 15 years, I love backend.
 I can eventsource and CQRS fizz buzz.
 But guess what, what you know doesn't count for anything.
 Minimal effort and economy of motion is everything.
 1. Once you get a customer who has paid rejoice.
 If you do it right in some spaces it could be days, in others it can take months - the trick is to manage the runway.
+1. Managing runway means managing costs, work costs and salaries cost reducing your time.
+1. Work with no customer is inventory, inventory is waste - unless it enables you to learn but even then the question is 'how could this of been learnt without code?'
+1. Lean architecture follows from everything else lean.